-Information required by this item concerning our directors will be set forth under the caption "Election of Directors" in our definitive proxy statement for our 2021 annual meeting, and is incorporated herein by reference.
+Information required by this item concerning our directors will be set forth under the caption "Election of Directors" in our definitive proxy statement for our 2022 annual meeting and is incorporated herein by reference.

-If applicable, information required by this item concerning compliance with Section 16(a) of the Exchange Act, as amended, will be set forth under the caption "Delinquent Section 16(a) Reports" in our definitive proxy statement for our 2021 annual meeting, and is incorporated herein by reference.
+If applicable, information required by this item concerning compliance with Section 16(a) of the Exchange Act, as amended, will be set forth under the caption "Security Ownership of Certain Beneficial Owners and Management - Delinquent Section 16(a) Reports" in our definitive proxy statement for our 2022 annual meeting, and is incorporated herein by reference.

-Information required by this item concerning the audit committee of the Company, the audit committee financial expert of the Company and any material changes to the way in which security holders may recommend nominees to the Company's Board of Directors will be set forth under the caption "Corporate Governance" in our definitive proxy statement for our 2021 annual meeting, and is incorporated herein by reference.
+Information required by this item concerning the audit committee of the Company, the audit committee financial expert of the Company and any material changes to the way in which security holders may recommend nominees to the Company's Board of Directors will be set forth under the caption "Corporate Governance" in our definitive proxy statement for our 2022 annual meeting and is incorporated herein by reference.

-The Board of Directors adopted a Code of Ethics, which is posted on our website https://ir.axogeninc.com/governance-docs that is applicable to all employees and directors.
+The Board of Directors adopted a Code of Business Conduct and Ethics, which is posted on our website https://ir.axogeninc.com/governance-docs that is applicable to all employees and directors.
 We will provide copies of our Code of Business Conduct and Ethics without charge upon request.
 To obtain a copy, please visit our website or send your written request to Investors Relations, 13631 Progress Blvd., Suite 400, Alachua, FL 32615.
-With respect to any amendments or waivers of this Code of Business Conduct and Ethics (to the extent applicable to the our chief executive officer, principal accounting officer or controller, or persons performing similar functions) we intend to either post such amendments or waivers on its website or disclose such amendments or waivers pursuant to a Current Report on Form 8-K.
+With respect to any amendments or waivers of this Code of Business Conduct and Ethics (to the extent applicable to our chief executive officer, principal accounting officer or controller, or persons performing similar functions) we intend to either post such amendments or waivers on our website or disclose such amendments or waivers pursuant to a Current Report on Form 8-K.